helgelb/dotfiles/README.md

-# Dotfiles (WSL / zsh / Neovim)
+# Dotfiles

 This repo manages my shell and editor configuration on WSL:

-- zsh + Oh My Zsh
+- zsh (Oh My Zsh)
 - Neovim (LazyVim)
-- git config
+- git
-- other CLI tooling
+- other CLI tools

 Managed as a bare repo in `$HOME` using: